 The tomb is now entered via a set of modern steps just wider than the actual entrance.
 The entrance passageway is narrow, less than 1 m (3.3 ft), but just less than 2 m (6.6 ft) in height.
 The short length of its side walls are undecorated and the external uprights (also undecorated) are, like the lintel, reasonably modern.

-Courtyard and Entry (A).
+Courtyard and Entry (Plan No. A)

-Transverse Chamber (B)
+Transverse Chamber (Plan No. B)

 Scene 1: Sacrificial scene